Diego-Mancino/Cybersecurity-Writeups/PortSwigger/Basic-SSRF/README.md

 One of the requests returned a valid response from an internal administrative interface.
 This allowed access to the admin panel, where the user "carlos" was deleted to complete the lab.

-The objetive of the lab was successfully achieved.
+The objective of the lab was successfully achieved.

 ## 🧠 Key Takeaways